-Gorman produces wines made from blackberries, black currant, rhubarb and raspberries that grow on his family’s farm.
-And you might not expect this: He uses a nearly identical process to make both his fruit and grape wines.
+Gorman produces wines made from berries that grow on his family’s farm and he uses a nearly identical process to make both his fruit and grape wines.

 Many of Gorman’s customers mistake his rhubarb wine for a grape wine.
 Its dry, crisp and light characteristics are reminiscence of Sauvignon Blanc, and it’s best paired with pasta, fish, veal and chicken.

 “Our rhubarb wines outsell all of our other wines by two to one,” says Gorman.

 Black currant is another fruit wine that has similar qualities to grape wine.
 The spice of black currant creates a dry, full-bodied wine with a long finish.
 Gorman says it equates to an acidic, young grape wine and pairs well with hearty meals.

 Fruit wines do more than just mimic conventional reds and whites.
 They offer the opportunity to treat your taste buds to something new.
 The seasonal nature of fruit wines sets them apart from grape varietals, Spencer says.
 He gives the example of savoring a chilled glass of raspberry, mango or strawberry wine in summer.
 Then, move on to apple and pumpkin wines in fall and fruit ports in winter.

 “Fruit wine resonates and offers a connectedness,” says Spencer.
 “It helps to make you feel in tune with the season, and perhaps even the local agriculture happening around you.
 I think a lot of wine drinkers like and appreciate fruit and how it can be artfully carried through the winemaking process.”